TREE-Ind/UnrealGPT/README.md

 ## Information

 Each editor utility is made fully in Blueprint with a simple python script node that interacts with GPT3.
 Right now this uses the completion method with davinci-003 for the model.
 It should be easy to extend / create other utilities using the method, and extend to eventually use GPT4 for a more chat like utility.

+## ToDos

+- [x] Release first utility
+- [ ] Add proper error checking
+- [ ] Add more utilities!

 We welcome contributions and PRs